-The authors also wish to thank the Finnish Red Cross, the Ministry for Foreign Affairs of Finland, and the IFRC for their financial contribution to this assessment.
+The authors also wish to thank the Finnish Red Cross, the Finnish Ministry of Foreign Affairs, and the IFRC for their financial contribution to this assessment.

 April 2021.

 The views in this report are those of the authors alone and not necessarily the Red Cross Red Crescent Climate Centre, the IFRC, ICRC or any National Society.